Olivine-Labs/lua-style-guide/README.md

 ## <a name='file-structrure'>File Structure</a>

   - Files should be named in all lowercase.
   - Lua files should be in a top-level `src` folder.
-The main library file should be called `init.lua`.
+The main library file should be called `modulename.lua`.
   - Rockspecs, license, readme, etc should be in the top level.
   - Tests should be in a top-level spec folder.
   - Executables should be in a top-level bin folder.
   - Example:

     ```
-    ./my-module
+    ./my_module
       bin/
         script.sh

       spec/
         my_module_spec.lua
+        some_file.lua

       src/
-        init.lua
+        my_module.lua
+        some_file.lua

       README.md
       LICENSE.md